 - Leather boots

 While there are a few things that depend on the type of welder you’ve chosen to purchase, many other pieces of equipment are necessary no matter what welding method you utilize.
-Listed are some supplies that many welders consider to be indispensable:
+Listed are some essential welding supplies that many welders consider to be indispensable:

 - Wire cutters